elixir-web/weber/README.md

 end
 ```

-Full API you can find at the [wiki](https://github.com/0xAX/weber/wiki/Weber.Http.Params-API).
+You can find the full API at the [wiki](https://github.com/0xAX/weber/wiki/Weber.Http.Params-API).

 ## Helper